LilithHafner/Chairmarks.jl/docs/src/migration.md

 ### Nonconstant globals and interpolation

 Like BenchmarkTools, benchmarks that include access to nonconstant globals will receive a performance overhead for that access.

 However, Chairmarks's arguments are functions evaluated in the scope of the macro call, not quoted expressions `eval`ed at global scope.

-This makes nonconstant global access is much less of an issue in Chairmarks than BenchmarkTools.
-This eliminates much of the need to interpolate variables and so interpolation is not directly supported.
-You can always throw an `@eval` in front and then use.
+This makes nonconstant global access is much less of an issue in Chairmarks than BenchmarkTools, which, in turn eliminates much of the need to interpolate variables and so interpolation is not directly supported.
+You can always throw an `@eval` in front and then use interpolation if you would like, though this will leak memory.[^1]

-Four possible ways to avoid nonconstant globals are to put the `@b` call in a function, make the global constant, include the global in the setup or initialization phase, or use `@eval` and interpolate it.
+Four possible ways to avoid nonconstant globals are to put the `@b` call in a function, put the global access in the setup or initialization phase, make the global constant, or use `@eval` and interpolate it.
 For example,

 ```jldoctest
 julia> x = 6 # nonconstant global